positron96/MissionControl/README.md

 MissionControl is a java application for (kind of) home automation.

 Made for Raspberry pi, but should not be difficult to port to anything else supporting Java.

+The repo contains a NetBeans project (can be built using bare ant).
+Does not use any side libraries, instead relying on native applications for hardware interaction.

 Architecture
 ------------